BZoennchen/supercollider-book/intro.md

 In its early state, *cyberculture* promised a new kind of creative freedom, an innovative age of anarchistic collaboration and self-expression, but that dream was quickly overturned in favor of making money.
 Watching the unstoppable force of the hyper-capitalist sector bringing down the fruits and spoils of open collaboration and transparency was heartbreaking to me.
-I was too young to be part of the *The Early Days* and could only dive into leftover pieces, such as the *Gaming Culture* which has dissolved as well.
+I was too young to be part of *The Early Days* and could only dive into leftover pieces, such as the *Gaming Culture* which has dissolved into a market as well.
 Today we realized that this tech explosion brought us an even higher degree of monetarization and commercialization.
 Now it is our dreams, feelings, moments, culture, and intimacy that is sold.

 The capitalist's logic poisons art.
 It drives us into a state of endless consumption over creation.
-There might be some short period in which something genuinely creative can emerge, but soon after, it will be transformed into a product that has no more symbolic, cultural, or ritual value.
+There might be some short period in which something genuinely creative can emerge, but soon after, its singularity will be destroyed by its assimilation into a sellable thus quantifyable product.

 To me, the *community of algorithmic composers* seems to be quite *egalitarian*, open and transparent.
 It appears as a *counter-culture*.